 How to Protect Your Tree from Verticillium Wilt?

 Prevention is the best way to deal with verticillium wilt.
 However, it’s not as easy as it sounds since this fungal infection lives in the soil itself.
 The best thing to do is to make your olive tree to be strong enough to avoid getting this disease.
 It will help to be more resistant to this fungus.

 Watering your olive trees regularly and able to recognize overwatering symptoms can help a lot.
 Make sure that there’s a drainage system to get rid of the excess water.
 If possible, provide some shade to them during the afternoon.
 Pruning unhealthy branches can also be a good idea.
 Use a fertilizer that has low nitrogen and high phosphorus fertilizer.

-Conclusion: Why Olive Tree Leaves Turning Brown?
+Preventing Olive Tree Leaves Turning Brown

 If your olive tree has only a few suspicious leaves, then it may be just a natural growth cycle, where the leaves turning brown, die, and falling off.
 In this case, you don’t need to worry at all.